-The School runs a university wide multi award-winning Enterprise and Entrepreneurship Programme, which has supported many students in starting their own successful businesses.
+The RAU runs a university wide multi award-winning Enterprise and Entrepreneurship Programme, which has supported many students in starting their own successful businesses.

 The programme offers funding to help students test their business idea and provides help and guidance to all levels of business start-up.

 - Launch It

 The quality and success of the programme is illustrated by the following:

 - Guardian University Awards; Runner up in 2016 and Finalist in 2018 in the Entrepreneurship Category

 - Duke of York Award for University Entrepreneurship; Finalist 2016 and 2017

 - Finalist National Association of College and University Entrepreneurs; Student Entrepreneur of the Year 2016